-Not to be confused with Canvas Network, a MOOC provider, this is a learning management system (LMS) used by many UK universities.
+Not to be confused with Canvas Network, a MOOC provider, a learning management system (LMS) used by many UK universities.
 It’s open-source and offers a lot of functionality, as well as having comprehensive user guides available.
 It can host conferences, gather analytics, store feedback, show modules, and much more.

 4. Khan Academy

-Padlet is a productivity software particularly useful for educators.
+Padlet is a productivity software handy for educators.
 It can be used to create online boards for lessons, incorporating a multitude of resources.
 You can embed content from other platforms, meaning students don’t need to click away to access them.
 It’s also accessible on mobile, and schools can remove access to social features to increase security.

 SeeSaw has a free basic package, and then a subscription model for extra tools.
 The full version includes the ability to create activities and manage them in a virtual school library, school-wide analytics, student-specific portfolios, private teacher notes, and more.